Italian Venezuelans: History

-Indeed, the Italian-Venezuelans have obtained significant results in the contemporary society of Venezuela.
-The Italian Embassy calculates that 1/4 of the Venezuelan industries, not related to the oil sector, are directly or indirectly owned and/or managed by Italian-Venezuelans.
+Indeed, Italian-Venezuelans have obtained significant results in the contemporary society of Venezuela.
+The Italian Embassy calculates that one-third of the Venezuelan industries, not related to the oil sector, are directly or indirectly owned and/or managed by Italian-Venezuelans.
+For example, one of the areas of Venezuelan society most influenced by Italians is gastronomy, with the related food industry.
+In fact, the consumption of pasta in Venezuela is second in the world only to that of Italy itself, and spaghetti is considered a fundamental dish of the Venezuelan diet (together with pizza).